DanielSigala/Advanced-Software-Engineering-Final/README.md

     cd Advanced-Software-Engineering-Final
     ```

-3. Set up the database:
+3. Set up the database (not yet Implemented, simply used to view not execute):

     - Import the `initialize_db.sql` file into your MySQL database.